Back to All Events

 • An Die Musik 409 North Charles Street Baltimore, MD, 21201 United States (map)

-The Baltimore Irish Music School is proud to present pianist Donna Long at An Die Musik!
-She will be playing an evening of Irish music, from O’Carolan to her own compositions, and
+The Baltimore Irish Music School is proud to present an evening of Irish traditional music with pianist Donna Long and fiddler Joanna Clare at An Die Musik!

 Attendees receive a link to the recording to view for one week.

-The link will be revealed 15 minutes before the show and will remain active through May 13
+The link will remain active through May 13th

 About the Artist